 While not everyone who enters recovery will require an in-house detox program, those with long histories of substance abuse or chronic users will most definitely require some form of professional detox treatment help.

-Long-term drug and alcohol addictions often leave addicts in poor physical health, with many also struggling with severe psychological disorders.
+Long-term drug and alcohol addictions often leave people in poor physical and mental health.
 Both inpatient and residential treatment programs operate as live-in treatment environments, so a person lives at the treatment facility for the duration of the program.

 If you’re at the early stages of drug and alcohol addiction and still have work and family obligations to meet, an outpatient treatment program offers the type of flexibility you’ll need.
 In effect, residential and outpatient programs offer the same types of services only you don’t have to live at the facility with outpatient treatment.
 However, they take longer to complete, as therapists work at a slower pace, only seeing patients a few times per week.

 Services offered may include: